 If you can’t contribute anything to the popular crowd, then you’re no help to Google.
 Currently — and I say currently because Google could change their mind tomorrow — is favoring websites that have more content on them.
 Sites with little content don’t provide much to Google, therefore it won’t be of much use to a site visitor either.
 So beef up the content on your website to be part of the “in” crowd with Google.

 I would love to be able to say any link is good, but that isn’t true.
 Similar to the “girl world” in Mean Girls, you can’t trust everyone.
 If Google doesn’t trust the site, then it looks down on it, making it a less valuable link, or possibly bad, for your website.
 Unfortunately, there isn’t one way to tell if Google likes the site you want to get a link from.
 This article from the SEM gurus at Search Engine Journal can help give you an idea though.

 What does your anchor text look like?

 Before you run off and double check that you only have good links, another thing you need to look at is your anchor text from other sites.
 It can be worrisome if you over-optimize your anchor text.
-For example, if you are a company that sells log siding, such as Michigan Cedar Products, you don’t want the majority of your anchor text to be “log siding.”
+For example, if you are a company that sells log siding, you don’t want the majority of your anchor text to be “log siding.”
 Instead, it should focus on the company’s name, like I did above, and simply have enough keyword anchor texts so Google knows what the page is really about.
 I would say that only about 10% of the links you acquire should be exact match anchor text.